mdkrieg/alphacate/README.md

         return macdResult;
     }
 ```
-- [ ] OBV doesn't seem to work correctly, requires lazyEvaluation:true to return a series.
-Also, series doesn't match what I see on tradingview
+- [x] OBV doesn't seem to work correctly, requires lazyEvaluation:true to return a series.
-- [ ] Improve docs
+-       ^ error with if(!i) yielding result on i = 0 in the for loop
+- [x] RSI - Fixed rounding error raised in this issue: https://github.com/codeplayr/alphacate/issues
+- [x] RSI - Fixed error with initial average including the first bar (always gain, loss = 0).
+Additionally I confirmed in excel that this was dropping one bar after the initial period

+#### Documentation
-- [ ] ---Average True Range requires low, high, & close
+- [x] ATR - Average True Range requires low, high, & close
-- [ ]

-A Node.js toolkit with various indicators and oscillators for the technical stock analysis.
-This package contains only the mathematical calculations.

 ## Installation

 ---

+Below command will install this repository from github

-    $ npm install alphacate [--save]
+    npm install mdkrieg/alphacate [--save]

 ## Example